winter-telescope/observatory/wsp/schedule_ops_notes_npl.md

 `loadSchedule`:

 ### Changelog:
 * **4/26/21: updated logging** Now it handles logging like all the other modules rather than writing to its own `pseudoLog.log` log file.
 In this case logger is passed in during the class instance definition.
 If this is cumbersome it could also be changed so that it finds the logger on its own, similar to the daemons.
+* **4/26/21: updated schedule paths in the config file** to match documentation above

 ## Schedule Files